-Since the previous audit period, a few suppliers had requested UPMR process materials that were imported into the US, but for which UPMR had not received the proper importation paperwork.
+As usual, a few suppliers had requested UPMR process materials that were imported into the US, but for which UPMR had not received the proper importation paperwork.
 For most of the suppliers the paperwork was collected and reviewed and UPMR was able to receive and process the materials.
 For other suppliers that were unable to provide UPMR the appropriate paperwork, their materials were rejected and UPMR disengaged any further relationship with the suppliers.